Cadogan Square: Today

 Cadogan Square is one of the most desirable residential addresses in London and is one of the most expensive in the United Kingdom.
 It is formed of a garden (restricted to residents) surrounded by red-brick houses, the majority of which have been converted into flats or apartments.
 The square is south of Pont Street, east of Lennox Gardens, and west of Sloane Street.

 A prominent independent prep school, Sussex House School, located at number 68, was founded here in 1952: the school is sited in a house by architect Norman Shaw.
 Hill House's lower, middle, and upper schools (boys and girls aged five to ten) are educated in a building parallel to Pavilion Road, at what they, as a school, call 'Cadogan Gardens’, although the school isn’t actually situated next to the gardens.

 Apartments or flats tend to be available on short leases and are sold for several million pounds.
 There are three or so houses on the square that have not been converted into flats, and these may be valued at over £25 million each.
 In 2013, the average property price on Cadogan Square was about £5.75 million, making it the third most expensive street in the country.

 The freeholder of most of the properties is the Earl Cadogan, a multi-billionaire whose family has owned the land for several hundred years.
 As with many properties in prime central London areas, many of the apartments in Cadogan Square are unoccupied for a large part of the year.

-Numbers 4 (by G.E.
-Street), 52, 62 and 62b, 68 and 72 are all Grade II* listed buildings.
+Numbers 4, 52, 62 and 62b, 68, 72 are all Grade II* listed buildings.
+Stuart House at 84 is Grade II listed.